ICRAR/daliuge/docs/_intro.rst

-DFMS is the Data Flow Management System prototype for SDP, which represents the Science Data Process element of the Square Kilometer Array (SKA) observatory.
-DFMS aims to provide a distributed data management platform and a scalable pipeline execution environment to support continuous, soft-real time, data-intensive processing for producing SKA science ready products. ::
+The Data Flow Management System (DFMS) prototype represents the **execution framework** of Science Data Process (SDP) element of the Square Kilometer Array (SKA) observatory.
+DFMS aims to provide a distributed data management platform and a scalable pipeline execution environment to support continuous, soft real-time, data-intensive processing for producing SKA science ready products. ::

     |   \    | __||  \/  |  / __|     / _|   ___    _ _     / __|   |   \    | _ \